Wind at My Back: Filming locations

 The first season of "Wind at My Back" was shot on location in several towns near Toronto, including Tottenham, Bowmanville, Orono and Port Perry.
 In the town of Bowmanville, located one hour east of Toronto, filming occurred at the Bowmanville Museum, which served as May Bailey's home.
 The school exterior was also filmed on the same street.
 Tyrone Mills near Bowmanville provided the exterior of the New Bedford Mine office.
 Other locations included Brookdale Pond in Uxbridge, Ontario, the location of the Bailey family's Bass Lake Cottage, as well as Jacksons Point, Ontario.

 After the first season, Sullivan Entertainment built the town's exterior on the backlot of their studio to minimize the time and cost of transportation.
 Most of Season 2-5 was filmed on the backlot, though they went on location as necessary.

-Trivia
+Depiction in memoirs

 The show was a favourite of Rush drummer Neil Peart, who talks of watching the show in his second memoir, describing the series as being like a Canadian version of The Waltons.